Day 1: Delhi - Tijara 102 km

 we again get lost.
 It is really difficult to find the way when you are cycling on roads

-We have cycled a hundred kilometer, it quite late already and we are only halfway.
+We have cycled a hundred kilometre, it quite late already and we are only halfway.

 We have to take a taxi in Bujinath.
 The landscape that we pass in the taxi is